Last updated 07/31/2023

 - Services which result in the patient being seen within 24 hours or the next available appointment.

-Covered interprofessional consultations include consultations delivered online, through electronic health records or by telephone
+Covered interprofessional consultations include consultations delivered online, through electronic health records or by telephone (CPT 99446-99449, 99451-99452).

-SOURCE: Oregon Health Authority, Health Evidence Review Commission, Guideline Note Changes for the Feb.
-1, 2023 Prioritized List of Health Services, p.
+SOURCE: Oregon Health Authority, Health Evidence Review Commission, Guideline Note Changes for the Jan.
+1, 2025 Prioritized List of Health Services, p.
 AD-3.
-(1/29/23).
-(Accessed Jul.
-2023).
+(1/1/25).
+(Accessed Mar.
+2025).

 “Asynchronous” means not simultaneous or concurrent in time.
 For the purpose of this rule, asynchronous telecommunication technologies for telemedicine or telehealth services may include audio and video, audio, or member portal and may include transmission of data from remote monitoring.
 “Asynchronous” does not include voice messages, facsimile, electronic mail or text messages.

 “Telecommunication technologies” means the use of devices and services for telemedicine or telehealth delivered services.
-These technologies include video conferencing, store-and-forward imaging, streaming media including services with information transmitted via landlines, and wireless communications, including the Internet and telephone networks.
+These technologies include video conferencing, store-and-forward imaging, streaming media including services with information transmitted using landlines, and wireless communications, including the Internet and telephone networks.

-SOURCE: OR OAR 410-120-1990 & OAR 410-141-3566, Health Systems Division: Medical Assistance Programs, Telehealth.
-(Accessed Jul.
-2023).
+SOURCE: OR OAR 140-120-0000, Medical Assistance Program: Acronyms and Definitions; OR OAR 410-120-1990 & OAR 410-141-3566, Health Systems Division: Medical Assistance Programs, Telehealth. [slight variations exist], (Accessed Mar.
+2025).

 Behavioral Health

-Patient consultations using telephone and online or electronic mail (e-mail) are covered when billed services comply with the practice guidelines set forth by the Health Evidence Review Commission and the applicable HERC-approved code requirements, delivered consistent with the HERC Evidence-Based Guidelines; Patient consultations using videoconferencing, a synchronous (live two-way interactive) video transmission resulting in real time communication between a provider located in a distant site and the recipient being evaluated and located in an originating site, is covered when billed services comply with the billing requirements in rule.
-Behavioral health services specifically identified as allowable for telephonic delivery are listed on the Behavioral Health Fee schedule published by the Authority.
+Patient consultations using telephone and online or electronic mail (e-mail) are covered when billed services comply with the practice guidelines set forth by the Health Evidence Review Commission and the applicable HERC-approved code requirements, delivered consistent with the HERC Evidence-Based Guidelines;

 Unless expressly authorized in OAR 410-120-1200 (Exclusions), other types of telecommunications are not covered such as images transmitted via facsimile machines and electronic mail when: